A Simple, Effective Homework Plan For Teachers: Part 1

 Call them on it.

 The day before, you presented a first-class lesson and gave your students every opportunity to buzz through their homework confidently that evening.
 You did your part, but they didn’t do theirs.
-It’s an affront to excellence you strive for as a class, and you deserve an explanation.
+It’s an affront to the excellence you strive for as a class, and you deserve an explanation.

-A gentle public explanation of why they don’t have their homework is a strong motivator for even the most jaded students to get their homework completed.
+A gentle explanation of why they don’t have their homework is a strong motivator for even the most jaded students to get their homework completed.

 The personal leverage you carry–that critical trusting rapport you have with your students–combined with the always lurking peer pressure is a powerful force.
 Not using it is like teaching with your hands tied behind your back.